 - Astronaut Challenge.
 An aero-space competition sponsored by FSU and presented in cooperation with NASA and the Kennedy Space Center.
 Teams compete in several areas including aerospace engineering, space science design, space shuttle flight simulation, and space shuttle landing simulation.
-Grades 9-12. - Brain Bowl Team.
-Teams for academic quiz bowl competition with schools from surrounding counties.
-Members chosen by tryout each fall.
+Grades 9-12. - Biology Olympiad.
+Preparation and participation in a nation exam of Biology, in association with the International Biology Olympiad.
 Grades 9-12. - E-Sports.
 Gaming club with beginners to expert's welcome.
 Grades 9-12. - Model UN.
 For all students with a special interest in politics and international relations.
 Being a club member involves participation in an area-wide competition with delegates from other schools.
 Grades 9-12. - Robotics Club.
 For anyone interested in participating in robotics and competing in robotics competitions.
 Grade 9-12. - Science Olympiad.
 An academic competition that allows students to participate in a variety of hands-on science, mathematics, and engineering events on the invitational, regional, and state levels.
 Anyone with a keen interest in STEM is encouraged to join.
-Grades 9 - 12.
+Grades 9-12.